Code of Conduct International Student Higher Education

 9.2

 The Students Advisory Board may give the National Commission solicited and unsolicited recommendations regarding all issues covered by the Code of Conduct.
-At the request of the
+At the request of the National Commission, the Students Advisory Board may explain its recommendations in a meeting of the Commission.

 10.1

-The modifications to the Code of Conduct will take effect on 1 October 2022.
+The modifications to the Code of Conduct will take effect on 1 January 2024.

 10.2

-If a party concerned proposes a modification to the Code of Conduct, or when modifications are desirable or necessary for changes in legislation or other reasons, the proposed modification will be submitted to the umbrella organisations.
-Modifications can only be effectuated after the National Commission has approved them based on unanimous recommendations by the umbrella organisations unless mandatory legislation prohibits this.
+If a party concerned proposes a modification to the Code of Conduct, or when modifications are desirable or necessary for changes in legislation or other reasons, the proposed modification will be submitted to the umbrella organizations.
+Modifications can only be effectuated after the National Commission has approved them based on unanimous recommendations by the umbrella organizations unless mandatory legislation prohibits this.
 The Register Administrator ensures publication of the modification and distribution of the modified Code of Conduct.

 10.3

-The Director’s Meeting consists of a director of each umbrella organisation and the chairperson of the National Commission.
+The Director’s Meeting consists of a director of each umbrella organization and the chairperson of the National Commission.
 At the director’s level, the decision will be taken unanimously.
 Joint proposals will be submitted to the National Commission in accordance with the preceding Section.
 If the Director’s Meeting cannot reach a consensus, the meeting will act as it sees fit.

 10.4